 A laparoscopic (keyhole) procedure leaves less scarring and is less painful than open surgery (a cut down the middle of the tummy).
-We use a mesh implant as this gives a longer lasting result than not using it.
-We carefully avoid damaging the important pelvic nerves which can cause constipation.
+A mesh implant is used as this gives a longer lasting result than not using it, carefully avoid damaging the important pelvic nerves which can cause constipation.

 Prolapse rarely comes back after laparoscopic surgery (2%) as opposed to operations through the perineum (20%).
-We collect, publish and present very detailed data on our surgical results and would be happy to discuss this in more detail with you when you come to clinic.
+You should discuss options in detail with your surgeon.

 Please be advised that the information on this website is not a substitute for professional medical advice, diagnosis or treatment